tytydraco/yessleep/out/The_Roommate.md

 “But yeah, I wanted to help out just in case you needed my help,”

 I looked down at the boxes before looking back at Nancy, still standing in the doorway.
-Her lips still pulled back into a toothy smile.
+Her lips still pulled back into a smile.

 “It’s alright, I’m doing good on my own,” I said, and quickly interrupted her to add another thing.
 “Thank you though,”